 As of 1998, SsangYong Motor became part of Daewoo Motor, and the 2001 Korando line is a newly-designed small sport-utility which nevertheless echoes the Jeep grille design strongly enough that I assume there may still have been some kind of licensing arrangement with Jeep.

 Page 3 of the brochure (100K JPEG) includes a small photo and brief mention of Korando's background in Jeep-building.

 Page 4 of the brochure (200K JPEG) describes the new vehicle in terms that clearly identify the design inspiration: "The most recent creation of professor Ken Greenley of Britain's prestigious Royal College of Art, this radically-designed off-roader captures the rugged essence of the grandfather of today's 4x4's -- the American military jeep -- and brings it right up to date with body styling straight out of the 21st century."

 Thanks to Pete Pearson, Ian Cilia Pisani and Jarek Skonieczny for photos.
+Sibal photo from the Samsung Museum by Rachel So under CC 2.0.
 Additional information on the Korando story is welcome. -- Derek Redmond

 See also more Jeeps Around the World on CJ3B.info.